tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The "server_version", "cipher_suite" and "extensions" fields have the same meanings as their corresponding values in the ServerHello.
-The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello/ClientKeyShare pair.
+The server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.

-Upon receipt of a HelloRetryRequest, the client MUST send a new ClientHello/ClientKeyShare pair to the server.
+Upon receipt of a HelloRetryRequest, the client MUST send a new ClientHello with a new ClientKeyShare extension to the server.
 The ClientKeyShare MUST contain both the groups in the original ClientKeyShare as well as a ClientKeyShareOffer consistent with the "selected_group" field.
 I.e., it MUST be a superset of the previous ClientKeyShareOffer.

-Upon re-sending the ClientHello/ClientKeyShare and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.
+Upon re-sending the ClientHello and receiving the server's ServerHello/ServerKeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.